 Earn and Learn

-If you opt for the Creative & Digital Media Apprenticeship you’ll usually train for between two and four years, depending on your employer and the qualification (Advanced or Higher Apprenticeship) that you’re aiming for.
+If you opt for a creative & digital media apprenticeship you’ll usually train for between two and four years, depending on your employer and the qualification (Advanced or Higher Apprenticeship) that you’re aiming for.
 As an apprentice you’ll split your time between learning on the job with an employer and studying at college.

 As an apprentice, you’ll be:

 - In full time employment